dirtgirlcity/moonscript/docs/reference.md

 while running == true do my_function!
 ```

-Like for loops, the while loop can also be used an expression.
+Like for loops, the while loop can also be used as an expression.
 Additionally,
 for a function to return the accumulated value of a while loop, the statement
 must be explicitly returned.